Error Correction task

 She’s teacher of English.

-He’s married with a doctor. - After your Zoom call, write a reply in this discussion reflecting on how it went.
-What did you notice?
-What was easy/difficult?
+He’s married with a doctor. - Afterwards, write a reply in this discussion thread reflecting on how it went.
+What did you learn?
+What will you make sure you do when teaching?
+Please give each other highlights and offer some kind and supportive suggestions.

 Log in to reply.